Skip to main content

 1. Focus on everyday usefulness.

--Products that make life easier — such as pens, mugs, bottles, and totes — are used repeatedly and kept for longer.
+Products that make life easier, like pens, mugs, bottles, and totes, are used often and kept for longer.

 2. Lean into eco-conscious options.

--Australians value sustainability even more than their U.S. counterparts.
-Products like RPET bottles and bamboo stationery receive more appreciation and are used for a longer period.
+Australians value sustainability even more than people in the U.S. Products like RPET bottles and bamboo stationery are more appreciated and used for longer.

 3. Design for emotion, not just function.

--A clever slogan, premium feel, or creative packaging boosts retention and recall.
+A clever slogan, a premium feel, or creative packaging can help people remember and keep your product.

 4. Calculate value beyond cost.

--It’s not just about price per unit — it’s impressions per unit that genuinely matter.
-A $2 pen used 1,000 times outperforms a $5 mug used twice.
+It’s not just about the price per unit; what really matters is the number of impressions each item creates.
+For example, a $2 pen used 1,000 times is more effective than a $5 mug used only twice.

 5. Keep it personal.

--Local branding, cause-based designs, and event-specific giveaways make a more substantial impact — something uniquely crucial in Australia’s community-driven business culture.
+Local branding, cause-based designs, and event-specific giveaways have a bigger impact.
+This is especially important in Australia’s community-focused business culture.

 The Bottom Line